 The design of our hospital is driven by what is best for patient care and ensuring the right flow around the hospital.

-We start with our Clinical Services Strategy which talks about what Hillingdon Hospital, as an acute hospital, needs to provide to meet future population needs and how this is best achieved.
+The designs start with our Clinical Services Strategy which talks about what Hillingdon Hospital, as an acute hospital, needs to provide to meet future population needs and how this is best achieved.
 We then look at a number of factors that enable us to decide the right size of the future hospital.

 Our clinical cabinet and clinical and operational working groups look at what their area needs to look like in the future, considering questions like;